Home Drinks Do IPA Beers or Hoppy Beers Last Longer?

-IPA beers, or India Pale Lagers, were developed to allow beers to survive the harsh, and very hot, conditions of shipping from Britain to India during the British occupation there.
+IPA beers, or India Pale Ales, were developed to allow beers to survive the harsh, and very hot, conditions of shipping from Britain to India during the British occupation there.
 Basically, barrels of beer were loaded up with hops, which have a preservative quality.
 These resultant extremely bitter beers were probably not like the craft IPA’s you know today, but they survived the trip.
 So, a hoppy beer or an IPA will last longer than a regular beer, right?

 It would seem reasonable to assume that a hoppy beer can be stored for a longer period of time while still being good to drink.
 But here is where the trick in the question is revealed.
 While hops are a preservative, the compounds in hops are very vulnerable to breaking down and creating all sorts of off-flavors.
 In other words, when you add an herb with a lot of volatiles in it, more volatile things happen.
-So, ironically, a very hoppy IPA beer will NOT hold up well under room temperature conditions, compared to a regular beer, especially a higher alcohol one.
+So, ironically, a very hoppy IPA beer will NOT hold up well under room temperature conditions compared to a regular beer, especially a higher alcohol one.

 Aging or Cellaring IPA Beers